notsointresting/DBATU-Inquiry-Chatbot/README.md

 # DBATU Admission Inquiry Chatbot

 DBATU Admission Inquiry Chatbot is a user-friendly tool that provides information and answers to common questions related to the admission process at Dr. Babasaheb Ambedkar Technological University.
-In the development of this chatbot, multiple approaches have been explored to create the most effective solution.
+In the development of this Chatbot, multiple approaches have been explored to create the most effective solution.

 ## Table of Contents